shineyruan/Personal-Blog/source/_posts/450proj.md

 Finally, [MobileNet v2](https://arxiv.org/abs/1801.04381)-based [Single Shot MultiBox Detector](https://link.springer.com/chapter/10.1007/978-3-319-46448-0_2) (MobileNet-SSD) becomes our final solution, because it is accurate, lightweight, and was specifically proposed for mobile devices.

 ## Object Tracker: Kalman Filter
 Kalman filter is a probabilistic model that has been widely used in control theories and applications.
-Particularly, it emulates an object that has its own *hidden states* and can be *observed* by outer worlds through sensors.
-Once enough observations have been gathered and fed into the model, it is then able to
+Particularly, it has its own *states* that are hidden from the outer world and only certain state properties can be *observed* by outer worlds through sensors.
+The main task of the model is to use a certain amount of observations to predict the next states of the model.
+Hence, we can utilize this property of Kalman filter